Table of Contents

 What Is Passive Income?

 Passive income is money that you earn without active involvement.
 In other words, it is income that isn’t attached to an hourly wage or annual salary.
-Passive income streams could include things like cash flow from rental properties, dividend-yielding stocks, sales of a product (that requires little or no effort), royalties, and more.
+Passive income ideas could include things like cash flow from rental properties, dividend stocks, sales of a product (that requires little or no effort), royalties, and more.

 39 Passive Income Ideas to Help You Make Money

 There are a number of ways to earn passive income.
 Some options, like the following types of passive income, take relatively little active supervision.

 - Open a High-Yield Savings Account